fogbeam/plswipl/README.md

 - Investigate higher level approaches to Prolog/SQL interaction.

-- Investigate how to use Prolog to provided a Datalog (or similar) interface to Pg.
+- Investigate how to use Prolog to provide a Datalog (or similar) interface to Pg.

 ## Focus